glenjarvis/ansible-hands-on/CONTRIBUTING.rst

 Commit Guidelines
 -----------------

-All commits should follow `The seven rules of a great Git commit
+All commits should follow `the seven rules of a great Git commit
 <https://chris.beams.io/posts/git-commit/>`_